-The table below shows executive officers' biographical information as of the date of this proxy statement, including the Named Executive Officers, with the exception of Mr. Schoenberger.
-Biographical information for Mr. Schoenberger, who is a Director, as well as chairman, chief executive officer and president of the Company, is included in the section of this proxy statement entitled Information About Nominees for Director on page 14.
+The table below shows Executive Officers' biographical information as of the date of this proxy statement, including the Named Executive Officers, with the exception of Mr. Schoenberger.
+Biographical information for Mr. Schoenberger, who is a Director, as well as chairman, chief executive officer and president of the Company, is included in the section of this proxy statement entitled Information About Directors Whose Terms of Office Continue on page 19.

-MANAGEMENT INFORMATION TABLE Name and Principal Position Age Description Mark H. Collin Senior Vice President, Chief Financial Officer & Treasurer 50 Mr. Collin has been Unitil's senior vice president and chief financial officer since February 2003.
+MANAGEMENT INFORMATION TABLE Name and Principal Position Age Description Mark H. Collin Senior Vice President, Chief Financial Officer & Treasurer 51 Mr. Collin has been Unitil's senior vice president and chief financial officer since February 2003.
 Mr. Collin has also served as Unitil's treasurer since 1998.
 Mr. Collin joined Unitil in 1988, and served as Unitil's vice president of finance from 1995 until 2003.
-Thomas P. Meissner, Jr. Senior Vice President & Chief Operating Officer 46 Mr. Meissner has been Unitil's senior vice president and chief operating officer since June 2005.
+Thomas P. Meissner, Jr. Senior Vice President & Chief Operating Officer 47 Mr. Meissner has been Unitil's senior vice president and chief operating officer since June 2005.
 Mr. Meissner served as Unitil's senior vice president, operations, from February 2003 through June 2005.
 Mr. Meissner joined Unitil in 1994 and served as Unitil's director of engineering from 1998 to 2003.
-George R. Gantz Senior Vice President, Unitil Service 57 Mr. Gantz has been Unitil's senior vice president, customer services and communications (Unitil Service), since January 2003.
-Mr. Gantz joined Unitil in 1983 and served as Unitil's senior vice president, communication and regulation, from 1994 to 2003.
-Todd R. Black President, Usource 45 Mr. Black has been president of Usource since June 2003.
-Mr. Black joined Unitil in 1998 and served as vice president, sales and marketing, for Usource from 1998 to 2003.
-Laurence M. Brock Controller & Chief Accounting Officer 55 Mr. Brock has been Unitil's controller and chief accounting officer since June 2005.
+George R. Gantz Senior Vice President, Unitil Service 58 Mr. Gantz has been Unitil's senior vice president, distributed energy resources (Unitil Service), since September 2009.
+Mr. Gantz joined Unitil in 1983 and served as senior vice president, communication and regulation from 1994 until 2003, and senior vice president, customer services and communications from 2003 until 2009.
+Todd R. Black Senior Vice President, Unitil Service 45 Mr. Black has been Unitil's senior vice president, external affairs and customer relations (Unitil Service), since September 2009.
+Mr. Black joined Unitil in 1998 and served as vice president, sales and marketing, for Usource from 1998 until 2003, and president of Usource from 2003 until 2009.
+Laurence M. Brock Controller & Chief Accounting Officer 56 Mr. Brock has been Unitil's controller and chief accounting officer since June 2005.
 Mr. Brock joined Unitil in 1995 as vice president and controller and is a Certified Public Accountant in the state of New Hampshire.
-George E. Long, Jr. Vice President, Unitil Service 52 Mr. Long has been Unitil's vice president, administration (Unitil Service), since February 2003.
+George E. Long, Jr. Vice President, Unitil Service 53 Mr. Long has been Unitil's vice president, administration (Unitil Service), since February 2003.
 Mr. Long joined Unitil in 1994 and was director, human resources, from 1998 to 2003.
-Raymond J. Morrissey Vice President, Unitil Service 61 Mr. Morrissey has been Unitil's vice president, information systems (Unitil Service), since February 2003.
-Mr. Morrissey served as Unitil's vice president of customer service from 1992 to 2003, and from 1991 to 1992, he was the general manager of Unitil's subsidiary, Fitchburg.
-Mr. Morrissey joined Unitil in 1985.
-Sandra L. Whitney Corporate Secretary 45 Ms. Whitney has been Unitil's corporate secretary and secretary of the Board since February 2003.
+Sandra L. Whitney Corporate Secretary 46 Ms. Whitney has been Unitil's corporate secretary and secretary of the Board since February 2003.
 Ms. Whitney joined Unitil in 1990 and also serves as the corporate secretary of Unitil's subsidiary companies.